Reg Newton: Brentford

 Newton moved across London to sign for Second Division club Brentford in July 1949, in a part-exchange for Alan Smith.
 Newton was a second-choice goalkeeper behind Alf Jefferies, Ted Gaskell and Gerry Cakebread for much of his time at Griffin Park, but was first-choice during the 1953–54 season and made 42 appearances in a campaign which saw the Bees relegated to the Third Division South.
 Newton left the club in February 1957, having made 87 appearances in just under eight years with Brentford.
 Nonetheless, his service to the club was recognised when he was awarded the share of the benefits from a testimonial match shared with George Bristow, Ken Horne and Billy Sperrin in 1956.

 Later career

 Newton dropped into non-League football to sign for Kent League First Division club Tunbridge Wells United in February 1957.
 New Brentford manager Malky McDonald re-signed Newton in July 1957, as backup for Gerry Cakebread and Sonny Feehan.
-He failed to make an appearance during the 1957–58 season and was transfer-listed in May 1958.
+He failed to make an appearance during the 1957–58 season and was given a free transfer in May 1958.
 Newton ended his career with spells at Southern League clubs Yiewsley and Chelmsford City.